 After that day, I googled, where we hiked only to realized that the trail leads to hot springs.
 We almost stepped away from them.
 The trailhead has a beautiful view overlooking the mountains.

 Disclaimer: we hiked the trail.
 However, I would prefer to snowshoe it.
 The snow was too dip in few places for my legs in the boots.

-Also disclaimer: though the official site tells nothing about operational seasons, the parking lot of Jemez Falls Group Area site was closed.
+Also, disclaimer: though the official site tells nothing about operational seasons, Jemez Falls Group Area site’s parking lot was closed.
 We parked outside of the gates.

 The trail itself starts near the picnic area.
-It wasn’t our first in snow hike, but the depth of snow and unknown terrain made it harder to orient and search for the directions.
-At one time, I opened the Alltrails app, loaded their map and followed someone’s recording.
+It wasn’t our first snow hike, but the depth of snow and unknown terrain made it harder to orient and search for directions.
+At one time, I opened the Alltrails app, loaded their map, and followed someone’s recording.

 Elk of Rd 126